g8os/home/docs/tutorials/Boot_VM_in_ZeroOS_Rest_API.md

-# Boot a Virtual Machine in Zero-OS Rest API
+# Boot a Virtual Machine using the Zero-OS Rest API

 Setting up a resource pool takes three steps: